apostrophe-login

 If the user's login FAILS, the first argument is

-, and the second argument is false
+is null, and the second argument is false (no user).

 If the user's login SUCCEEDS, the first argument

-and the second argument is the user object.
+is null and the second argument is the user object.

 PLEASE NOTE THAT A USER FAILING TO LOG IN DOES NOT REPORT AN ERROR as the first callback argument.
 You MUST check the second argument.